lddsb/drone-dingtalk-message/README.md

 String.
 You can customize the [TPL_BUILD_STATUS] (when status=`failure`) by this configuration item.

+`msg_at_mobiles`

+String.
+You want at's phone number in the group, if you need at multi phone numbers, you can use `,` to separate. (if you use markdown type, you need define the at content in your tpl file)

 ### TPL
 > `tpl` won't work with message type `link` !!!

 That's a good news, we support `tpl` now.This is an example for `markdown` message:

 	# [TPL_REPO_FULL_NAME] build [TPL_BUILD_STATUS], takes [TPL_BUILD_CONSUMING]s
+    @mobile1 @mobile2
 	[TPL_COMMIT_MSG]

 	[TPL_COMMIT_SHA]([TPL_COMMIT_LINK])